coq-community/coq-tricks/README.md

   Note that Coq also has `vok` files; it's possible to check the missing proofs in a `vos` file, but this does not produce a `vo` and so all Coq can do is record that the proofs have been checked.
 They can also be compiled in parallel within a single file, although I don't know how to do that.
 Compiling `vok`s lets you fairly confidently check proofs, but to really check everything (particularly universe constraints) you need to build `vo` files from scratch.

   Signature files have one big caveat: if Coq cannot determine the type of a theorem or the proof ends with `Defined` (and thus might be relevant to later type-checking), it has to run the proof.
 It does so _silently_, potentially eliminating any performance benefit.
 The main reason this happens is due to proofs in a section that don't annotate which section variables are used with `Proof using`.
+Generally this can be fixed with `Set Default Proof Using "Type"`, though only on Coq master and not on Coq 8.11.0.

 ## Using Coq